oracle-livelabs/security/database/advanced/key-vault_ssh/key-vault_ssh.md

     - On the **SSH Server** remote desktop (on DBSeclab VM)

-        - Open a Terminal session as OS user *opc*
+        - Open a Terminal session *as opc* OS user

             ```
             <copy>